 I dream of a world where every child thrives.

-I am gifting 500 copies of my book towards this goal.
+I have gifted 500 copies of my book towards this goal, into my community.
 Donations to support this project would be graciously appreciated.

 - Educator and Author Nancy Tracey